Feb 20, 2018

 If You Have Suffered a Back Injury at Work, Call Our Atlanta Workers’ Comp Lawyers Today at (770) 741-2825

 Back injuries are often debilitating, and can put you out of work for weeks, if not months.
-At The Law Offices of Nathaniel F. Hansford, LLC, we provide experienced legal services to clients seeking workers’ compensation.
+At Hansford McDaniel LLC, we provide experienced legal services to clients seeking workers’ compensation.
 We know you are going through a difficult time.
 That is why our Atlanta workers’ comp attorneys will handle the legal issues of your case so you can focus on healing.
 Depending on the situation, you may be entitled to medical benefits, wage benefits, and disability benefits.

 Contact our office today to schedule a free initial case evaluation.